Langheed History, Family Crest & Coats of Arms

-Of all the Anglo-Saxon names to come from Britain, langheed is one of the most ancient.
+Of all the Anglo-Saxon names to come from Britain, Langheed is one of the most ancient.
 The name is a result of the original family having lived in the village of Langmead, in the county of Devon.
 This surname was used to refer to those individuals who lived at the lang-mead, which literally means the long meadow.

-Early Origins of the langheed family
+Early Origins of the Langheed family

 The surname Langheed was first found in Devon, where the name dates back to at least the 14th century.
 There are numerous different spellings of the surname.

-Early History of the langheed family
+Early History of the Langheed family

-This web page shows only a small excerpt of our langheed research.
-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langheed History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langheed research.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early Langheed History in all our PDF Extended History products and printed products wherever possible.

-langheed Spelling Variations
+Langheed Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Langheed are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name langheed include: Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.
+The variations of the name Langheed include: Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.

-Early Notables of the langheed family (pre 1700)
+Early Notables of the Langheed family (pre 1700)

-Migration of the langheed family to the New World and Oceana
+Migration of the Langheed family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name langheed or a variant listed above: Robert Langmead, who settled at Pouch Cove in Newfoundland in 1841.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Langheed or a variant listed above: Robert Langmead, who settled at Pouch Cove in Newfoundland in 1841.
 William Langmayd was registered in Petty Harbour in 1708.
 Richard Langmeed sailed to St. John's, Newfoundland in 1841 and B.E.
 Langmade landed in San Francisco in 1852..